LTW1220/LTW1220.github.io/_pages/about.md

 #  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
 #  limit: 3 # leave blank to include all the blog posts
 ---
+Dr. Liting Wang is a PRiME Postdoctoral Fellow at the University of Toronto, Leslie Dan Faculty of Pharmacy.
+With a robust interdisciplinary background spanning drug delivery, cancer biology, and biomaterials, Dr. Wang's work covers the entire spectrum, from developing cutting-edge lipid-based nanoparticles all the way to rigorous in vivo therapeutic and safety evaluations.

+Dr. Wang completed her Ph.D. in Shanghai Jiao Tong University, China, focused on developing peptidomimetic drugs and gene-delivery lipid nanoparticles (LNPs) to combat drug resistance and inhibit cancer metastasis.
+Her current research builds upon this expertise, concentrating on engineering blood-brain barrier-crossing lipid nanoparticles for the targeted treatment of challenging neurological conditions like glioblastoma and Alzheimer’s disease.
+She employs a comprehensive approach, integrating nanoparticle formulation, molecular biology, and advanced in vivo models, including patient-derived xenograft(PDX), orthotopic, and brain tumor models, to meticulously assess therapeutic performance and biodistribution.

+Dr. Wang also incorporates transcriptomic analysis, utilizing both bulk and single-cell RNA sequencing, to delve into treatment mechanisms and inform precision medicine strategies.
+Driven by a passion for interdisciplinary collaboration, she is aiming to translate groundbreaking biomedical innovations into tangible clinical solutions.

-Write your biography here.
+# Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
+You can put a # picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+# Put your address / P.O. box / other info right below your picture.
+# You can also disable any of these elements by editing   `profile` property of the YAML header of your `_pages/about.md`.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+# Edit `_bibliography/papers.bib` and Jekyll will render your  [publications page](/al-folio/publications/) automatically.